0. Introduction

 10. One forall

-Sometimes you want to know if all Facts in Working Memory match a given pattern.
+Sometimes you want to know if all Facts in Working Memory match a

-provides this check.
-In our example, (forall
+given pattern. (forall provides this check.
+In our

-match if every (name
+example, (forall will match if every (name

-Fact in working memory can be matched with an (age
+Fact in working memory can be matched with an (age Fact

 (and vice versa).

-In our example, the Fact (name another)
+In our example, the Fact (name another) does not have an

-Fact with a matching value ?n
+(age Fact with a matching value ?n.

 Therefore, our Engine tells us that the "Roster has been declined."